History of the Balint Group

 He worked closely, and ran groups with his third wife, Enid –a Social Worker and Marriage Guidance Counsellor.
 Her influence on medical training is probably as great as his.

-Who was Michael Balint?
+Who were Michael and Enid Balint?

 IBF Board